TonyMarfil/f5-agility-labs-f5-in-aws-1/docs/class1/module4/lab2.rst

 .. image:: ./images/8_vs_finish.png
   :scale: 50%

 The iApp will create two virtual servers on *both* Big-IP's.
-The iApp deployment on Big-IP1 will automatically and immediatly sync to Big-IP2.
+The iApp deployment on Big-IP1 will automatically and immediately sync to Big-IP2.

 .. image:: ./images/9_two_vs.png
   :scale: 50%